Skip to main content

 Clinical Rotations

-During their time at the Chapel Hill TEACCH Center, the TEACCH intern will actively contribute as members of diagnostic teams, gaining proficiency in all aspects of the diagnostic process across different age groups, often working with individuals who present with complex diagnostic challenges.
-Furthermore, interns will be involved in various evidence-based intervention activities aimed at promoting positive outcomes.
-These activities encompass the implementation of evidence-based visual strategies/support (Structured TEACCHing), behavioral interventions, naturalistic interventions, cognitive behavioral interventions, social skills interventions, and community support programs.
-Among the current programs offered are parent-child coaching sessions conducted with individual families and small groups, early intervention programs both in clinic and home-based settings.
-The TEACCH intern also has the option to cofacilitate cognitive-behavioral therapy (CBT) – based groups.
-These groups are tailored for school-aged children with autism and their parents and focus on fostering social understanding, social communication, and emotional regulation skills (e.g., Gorilla Group) or target Anxiety awareness and reduction (e.g., Facing Your Fears).
-As TEACCH emphasizes providing services across the lifespan, interns will have ample opportunities to gain experience in working with autistic adolescents and adults, both in individual therapy and group formats.
-This may include involvement in a dialectical behavior therapy (DBT) group designed specifically for adults with ASD.
-Additionally, interns can participate in parent support groups, attend training workshops designed for parents and professionals, and engage in consultation activities with other professionals.
-Please visit our website for a complete list of services offered at the Chapel Hill TEACCH Center https://teacch.com/regional-centers/chapel-hill-teacch-center/
+The TEACCH intern will be involved in parent-child coaching sessions conducted with individual families and small groups.
+Interested interns can also enhance their therapy skills within our comprehensive early intervention programs.
+The TEACCH intern will have the option to co-facilitate cognitive-behavioral therapy (CBT)-based groups.
+These groups are tailored for autistic school-aged children and their parents, focusing on fostering social understanding, social communication, and emotional regulation skills (e.g., Gorilla Group), or targeting anxiety awareness and reduction (e.g., Facing Your Fears).
+As TEACCH emphasizes providing services across the lifespan, interns will have ample opportunities to gain experience working with autistic adolescents and adults, both in individual therapy and group formats.
+This may include involvement in a dialectical behavior therapy (DBT) group designed specifically for autistic adults.

 Supervisors: Joni McKeeman, PhD